tweag/python-monorepo-example/2017-09-01-free-monads.md

 ---

 In this post I'll talk about free monads and how they can help structure a codebase.
-One of the projects we are working on is an AI, and part of the strategy that is uses for responding to user input is quite simple: it generates many possible responses, and then evaluates them.
+One of the projects I'm working on is an AI, and part of the strategy that is uses for responding to user input is quite simple: it generates many possible responses, and then evaluates them.
 Most of the computations it generates will be malformed, and so will fail; we just want to skip over these as quickly as possible and move onto the next possibility.
 In summary:

 - A system generates many possible *effectful* computations only one of which will ultimately be used to form a response.
 - The computations have to be executed in order to even be considered.
 - Most of the computations will fail.
-Sometimes because of IO, but mostly because the computation is malformed.
+Sometimes because of I/O, but mostly because the computation is malformed.
 - We only want the effects of the chosen query to actually execute.

-A lot of the IO is very slow (involving expensive requests to other APIs), and a computation may make plenty of these requests only to fail later for a completely unrelated and trivial reason.
+A lot of the I/O is very slow (involving expensive requests to other APIs), and a computation may make plenty of these requests only to fail later for a completely unrelated and trivial reason.
 The system will usually go through a large number of failing computation before hitting on one that succeeds, so we